 Part 4: The Story.

 This is where Owlboy shines.
 It is, in my opinion, the perfect way to tell a story in an indie title.
 Instead of having a deep, overtly philosophical message told in a muddy and incoherent manner, like many indie titles are prone to do, Owlboy takes a simpler path.
 Owlboy tells an adventure story about a boy overcoming obstacles with his friends.
 Simple, but masterfully crafted.
-The characters are likable and genuine, the antagonist in imposing, the action is heart pumping and the comedy is gold.
+The characters are likable and genuine, the antagonist is imposing, the action is heart pumping and the comedy is gold.
 It does exactly what a great game should do: entertain.

 Part 5: Conclusion.

 I won’t lie.
 The game isn’t perfect.
-But as an indie game, it comes damn close.
+But as an indie game, it comes close.
 If I had to list one major issue, it is that the story felt rushed.
 You run from point A to B a lot, which sometimes left me with a frantic feeling.
-But this falls into the nature of adventure titles so I can easily forgive this.
+But this falls into the nature of adventure titles, so I can easily forgive this.

 If I’m being frank, and trust me I am, Owlboy is worth your time.
 The game, in my opinion, gets nearly full marks in all categories, be it aesthetic, story, gameplay, soundtrack, and writing.
 Owlboy just succeeds.
-The price is high though, $24.99, but in my opinion it’s well worth it.
+The price is high though, $24.99, but in my opinion, it’s well worth it.
 There’s lots of content and the quality is more than equal to the cost.
 But if you’re worried the price is too steep, keep an eye out on Steam sales and Humble Bundle.
 It goes on sale frequently and usually drops around the $15.00 region.